-- Take seat without crowding or pushing and remain seated while the bus is in motion. - Not extend arms, legs, or head out of the bus or windows. - Not talk to driver while bus is in motion except in an emergency; must not tamper with doors or other bus or other bus equipment. - Not fight scuffle or throw objects from the windows. - Not place books in the aisles of the bus. - Not engage in unnecessarily loud talking or laughter on the bus. - Not use profane or indecent language. - Not use tobacco of any kind of the bus. - Obey driver promptly. - Use the same bus regularly.
+- Take a seat without crowding or pushing and remain seated while the bus is in motion. - Not extend arms, legs, or head out of the bus or windows. - Not talk to driver while bus is in motion except in an emergency; must not tamper with doors or other bus or other bus equipment. - · Not fight, scuffle, or throw objects from the windows. - · Not place books in the aisles of the bus. - · Not engage in unnecessarily loud talking or laughter on the bus. - · No use of profane or indecent language. - · No use of tobacco of any kind on the bus. - Obey the driver promptly. - Use the same bus regularly.